CCW SB2 Updates

 From Sheriff Michael Johnson:

-Governor Gavin Newsome and Attorney General Rob Bonta have once again proven their disregard for the welfare of the law-abiding citizens of this State and this great country.
+Governor Gavin Newsom and Attorney General Rob Bonta have once again proven their disregard for the welfare of the law-abiding citizens of this State and this great country.
 The CCW process was established to protect the 2nd Amendment Constitutional Rights of the people of the United States.
 SB 2 is nothing more than an attack on those rights and an attempt to circumvent Constitutional law, based on anti-gun personal bias.
 I do NOT support this legislation and will continue to fight California’s attempt to neuter our gun rights.
 As a member of the California State Sheriff’s Association (CSSA), I support their efforts to legally challenge SB 2.
 For more on the CSSA’s stance on this legislation, please read the attached letter from the CSSA to the Attorney General.

 With the passage of Senate Bill 2 (SB 2), effective January 1, 2024, there will be changes to the qualifications and procedures for obtaining a CCW permit through the Shasta County Sheriff’s Office.